-Infringement of recording rights by importing, possessing illicit recording.
+Infringement of recording rights by importing, possessing, etc., ofillicit recording.

-- 117.-(1) A person infringes the rights of a person having rights in relation to a performance, who, without his consent or, in the case of a qualifying performance, that of the performer - (a) imports into Saint Lucia otherwise than for his private and domestic use; or - (b) in the course of a business possesses, sells or lets for hire, offers or exposes for sale or hire, or distributes, - a recording of the performance which is, and which that person knows or has reason to believe is, an illicit recording. - (2) Where in an action for infringement of those rights brought by virtue of this section a defendant shows that the illicit recording was innocently acquired by him or a predecessor in title of his, the only remedy available against him in respect of the infringement is damages not exceeding a reasonable payment in respect of the act complained of. - (3) In subsection (2) "innocently acquired" means that the person acquiring the recording did not know and had no reason to believe that it was an illicit recording.
+- (a) imports into Belize otherwise than for his private and domestic use; or - (b) in the course of a business possesses, sells or lets for hire, offers or exposes for sale or hire, or distributes,

+- (2) Where in an action for infringement of those rights brought by virtue of this section a defendant shows that the illicit recording was innocently acquired by him or a predecessor in title of his, the only remedy available against him in respect of the infringement is damages not exceeding a reasonable payment in respect of the act complained of. - (3) In subsection (2), "innocently acquired" means that the person acquiring the recording did not know and had no reason to believe that it was an illicit recording.

-Duration and Transmission of Rights in Performances; Consent
+Duration and Transmission of Rights in Performances: Consent

-118. The rights conferred by this Part subsist until the expiry of Duration of rights in fifty years from the end of the calendar year in which the performances. performance takes place.
+115. The rights conferred by this Part subsists for fifty years from the end of the calendar year in which the performance takes place.